NYPL/born-digital-docs/docs/recording/file-and-packaging-specifications/example-oral-history.md

 * Transcripts: Optional
 * Releases: Optional

-## Example with audio oral history with minimum required elements
+## Example oral history package with minimum required elements

 The following is an example file structure of an oral history recorded in person.

 ```
 nameofinterviewee